Skip to main content

 2005 Chicago Luxury Home Tour

 Ahu and I went on the 2nd Annual Chicago Luxury Home Tour on September 17th.
-The Tour is sort of like a mass open house for new luxury homes.
-A number of builders in the Chicago area open up various homes to the general public.
-The homes are typically over 5,000 square feet in size and priced over $1 million.
-The Tour is, for many people, the only way to see first-hand inside the homes of the very wealthy.
-For those who are very wealthy, it is a chance to see the craftsmanship of these builders and to help determine which builder would be the right builder for their new dream home.
+It's sort of like a mass open house for new luxury homes.
+A bunch of builders in the Chicago area open up various homes to the general public.
+The homes are typically over 5,000 square feet and priced over $1 million.
+For many people, this is the only way to see first-hand inside the homes of the very wealthy.
+For those who are very wealthy, it's a chance to see the craftsmanship of these builders and figure out which one would be right for their new dream home.

 Read more →